hadimsnj/SGRACEx1/demo/README.md

 Therefore only minimum modifications are needed in the model itself to make use of the accelerator.

 Create a directory like to your preferred location in your system and modify '/media/josnu02/hd1/josnu02/cuda_performance/sgrace_lib' accordingly.
-Save sgrace.py (from directory sgrace_lib) and config.py in it.
+Save sgrace.py (from directory sgrace_lib) and config.py (from directory emulation) in it.

 We will use the python script located in the emulation directory to test the emulation mode.